-- (1) The following time limits for speeches apply. - (a) For a motion that a proposed ordinance be approved in principle -
+- (1) The following time limits for speeches apply. - (a) For a motion that a proposed ordinance be approved in principle - - the mover may speak for up to 15 minutes, and up to 5 minutes in reply - other members may speak for up to 5 minutes. - (b) For a speech following the Synod's approval to consider a proposed ordinance formally, the mover may speak for up to 3 minutes.

-- the mover may speak for up to 15 minutes, and up to 5 minutes in reply - other members may speak for up to 5 minutes. - (b) For a speech following the Synod's approval to consider a proposed ordinance formally, the mover may speak for up to 3 minutes. - (c) For other motions, except the motions referred to in paragraphs (d) and (e) - the mover may speak for up to 10 minutes, and up to 5 minutes in reply - other members may speak for up to 5 minutes. - (d) For motions to amend a motion, a member may speak for up to 5 minutes. - (e) For procedural motions and for motions moved in a meeting of the Synod in Committee, a member may speak for up to 3 minutes. - (f) Where a member is invited by the President to give an explanation under rule 4.7(1)(b), that member may speak for up to 2 minutes. - (2) A member, not being the speaker at the time, may, without making a speech, move a procedural motion for the speaker to continue for a nominated number of minutes.
+(b)(c) For other motions, except the motions referred to in paragraphs (c)(d) and (d)(e) -

+- the mover may speak for up to 10 minutes, and up to 5 minutes in reply - other members may speak for up to 5 minutes.

+- (c)(d) For procedural motions and for motions to amend a motion, a member may speak for up to 5 minutes. - (d)(e) For procedural motions and for motions moved in a meeting of the Synod in Committee, a member may speak for up to 3 minutes.

+(2) A member, not being the speaker at the time, may, without making a speech, move a procedural motion for the speaker to continue for a nominated number of minutes.